KenticoDevTrev/DynamicRouting/README.md

 order by ClassName, UrlSlug
 ```

+I Also have a script that can regenerate the URLs, i'm awaiting Kentico approval to post them.
+Email me tfayas@hbs.net if you need help!

 ## Post Upgrade
 1. Once upgraded to 13, remove Dynamic Routing Nuget Packages
 1. Replace the [assembly: DynamicRouting] Attribute with [assembly: RegisterPageRoute]